BabylonJS/Documentation/content/How_To/3D_commerce_certif/3D_commerce_certif.md

 video-content:
 ---

-This page explains what is the 3D Commerce Viewer Certification Program and how to get a certified viewer version based on the Babylon.js engine.
+This page will walk you through the 3D Commerce Viewer Certification Program, what it is, and how to get a certified viewer version based on the Babylon.js engine.

 ## 3D Commerce Viewer Certification Program